 In the case of Persons Living with HIV (PLHIV), such leaders claim they a cure for HIV and turn to advertise for people who believe or have been diagnosed with having the virus go to them for a promised HIV cure.

-According to Madam Golda Grace Asante, who presented the findings on behalf of the committee, the findings revealed that some of these Pastors or heads of healing centers and prayer camps know nothing about HIV and AIDS; therefore have no cure.
+According to Madam Golda Grace Asante, who presented the findings on behalf of the committee, the findings revealed that some of these Pastors or heads of healing centres and prayer camps know nothing about HIV and AIDS; therefore have no cure.

-Since the Ghana AIDS Commission has targeted AIDS free by the year 2030, using the Agenda 90-90-90 which simply means one should get
+Since the Ghana AIDS Commission has targeted AIDS-free by the year 2030, using the Agenda 90-90-90 which simply means one should get

 *Tested (first 90)

-* Take anti retroviral drugs ( second 90) and
+* Take antiretroviral drugs ( second 90) and

 * Have viral Suppression of virus ( third 90);